Scott-MacD/space-game/notes/misc.md

     - fleets can have up to 3 "ships" (toying around with idea of some ships being a group of smaller ships that act as one unit)
     - take insp from Halcyon 6

+- Shadow of morder, nemesis inspired system
+    - Enemies that have seen you and survived will remember you/learn from you
+    - Enemies that have killed you will rank up and become stronger, may loot your equipment
+    - Enemies that come across destroyed rubble from any ship may use that equipment on themselves
+    - Each AI has it's own personality and ship size/loadout preferences

 - Customizable upgradable ships + crew
     - Ships can level up